fa7ad/tad/doc/building.md

 ## Pre-requisites: Node and Yarn

-To build Tad, you should have [node](https://nodejs.org/en/) and `yarn`(https://yarnpkg.com/en/docs/install) installed.
+To build Tad, you should have [node](https://nodejs.org/en/) and `yarn`(https://yarnpkg.com/en/docs/install) installed (just enable corepack).
 The versions of these tools used for development are:

 ```bash
 $ node --version